the16thpythonist/pypubtrack/README.rst

 Table of Contents
 =================

-.. contents:: :local: Table of Contents
+.. contents:: Table of Contents
     :depth: 3

 Overview